 A donation to support the work of the YMCA is a wonderful way to honour or remember someone special.
 To do so, on our donation form, simply select whether to make your gift “In Honour” or “In Memory” of someone.
 At your request, we can also send a card to the honouree or their family to share the news of your gift.

 Giving a donation of stocks or securities can provide increased tax benefits while still making a difference.
-If you are interested in giving publicly traded stocks or securities, please speak with your financial advisor or counsel.
+If you are interested in giving publicly traded stocks, securities or mutual funds, please speak with your financial advisor or counsel or head to CanadaHelps to manage it yourself.